 Nitrogen (N) is essential for vigorous growth, high yield and quality of mustard.
 Nitrogen is essential in the production of plant proteins and chlorophyll, and is needed in the greatest amount compared to the other macronutrients.
 Nitrogen uptake and utilization takes place throughout the entire growth cycle.
 When plants are deficient in N they will have pale green to yellow foliage and the plants will often be spindly.
 Yellowing of the older leaves is another indication that the mustard may be deficient in N. Nitrogen is distributed from old leaves to younger leaves in the plant resulting in deficiency symptoms first appearing on older leaves.
 On a canopy level, when a crop is N deficient, the canopy will likely be thin and open and the flowering period will be shortened leading to reduced pod set and lower yield.

 Mustard seed is small and very sensitive to seed-placed N fertilizer, similar to that of canola.
-Nitrogen applied in excess of the safe limits for seed-applied N, or if moisture is limiting, should be side banded or mid-row banded.
+If nitrogen is required in excess of the safe rates for seed-applied N, or if moisture is limiting, should be side banded or mid-row banded.
 For the best response, N should be applied at the time of seeding with a direct seeding system.
-When this is not possible, N fertilizer should be banded either in the fall or spring prior to seeding.
+When this is not possible, N fertilizer should be banded in the fall.
+If topdressing nitrogen use a urease inhibitor to minimize volatilization losses.

 Safe rates of seed-placed urea N for mustard in actual pounds per acre (good-to-excellent soil moisture):